Black Mouth Cur

-The Black Mouth Cur, also known as the Southern Cur, Southern Black Mouth Cur and the Yellow Black Mouth Cur, is a medium to large sized breed of cur-type dog from the United States.
+The Black Mouth Cur, also known as the Southern Cur, Southern Black Mouth Cur, and the Yellow Black Mouth Cur, is a medium to large sized breed of cur-type dog from the United States.
 Originating in the south of the country, the breed is a popular hunting companion used to hunt a large variety of game.

 History

-The Black Mouth Cur's origins are in the Southern United States where it is known by a number of names including the Southern Cur, Southern Black Mouth Cur and the Yellow Black Mouth Cur.
+The Black Mouth Cur's origins are in the Southern United States where it is known by a number of names including the Southern Cur, Southern Black Mouth Cur, and the Yellow Black Mouth Cur.
 There are a number of stories about the breed's ancestry, the most commonly held story is the breed descends from dogs brought to southern Mississippi by European settlers, among these progenitor European dogs included Belgian Malinois.
-In this environment these dogs were bred into their current form as a popular cur-type hunting dog, and from Mississippi they spread to the mountains of Tennessee, Missouri and North Carolina and eventually into the Big Thicket region of Southeast Texas.
+In this environment these dogs were bred into their current form as a popular cur-type hunting dog, and from Mississippi they spread to the mountains of Kentucky, Missouri, North Carolina and Tennessee; and eventually into the Big Thicket region of Southeast Texas.
 It is claimed the title character in Fred Gipson's novel Old Yeller was a Black Mouth Cur.
 In 1987 a breed club was formed to support the breed, the Southern Black Mouth Cur Breeders Association, and in 1998 the breed was recognised by the United Kennel Club.
+Northern state dog rescue organizations have been actively transporting rescue dogs of the breed from shelters in the south.

+Florida counterpart

+They are a known genetic contributor to the ubiquitous and overlooked "Florida brown dog."
+These dogs are variously known as a Florida Cur, Florida Cow Dog, Florida/Cracker Cur, and Florida Cracker dog.
+Originating from Florida, this cattle herder has been serving as a defense against wild cats, boars, and bears since the early days of cattle ranching in the region.
+The Florida Cracker Cur is bred for its working ability.
+It typically has a muscular body and a well-developed snout.
+Compared to other curs, it tends to be slightly larger and heavier-boned.
+Coat colors include brown, white, or black, often with white spots on the feet and chest.
+It is often confused with the Black Mouth Cur.
+Most Florida brown dogs have a mix of Labrador Retriever, some black mouth cur, and a small amount of hound in their ancestry.
+"Nip" and "Tuck" were Florida Cracker Curs gifted to one of the protagonists by the Indians in A Land Remembered, a history of Florida, the best selling novel by Patrick D. Smith.